Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Introduction
 ------------

-sdbus-c++ is a C++ wrapper library built on top of [sd-bus](http://0pointer.net/blog/the-new-sd-bus-api-of-systemd.html), a lightweight D-Bus client library implemented within systemd project.
+sdbus-c++ is a C++ D-Bus library built on top of [sd-bus](http://0pointer.net/blog/the-new-sd-bus-api-of-systemd.html), a lightweight D-Bus client library implemented within [systemd](https://github.com/systemd/systemd) project.
 It provides D-Bus functionality on a higher level of abstraction, trying to employ C++ type system to shift as much work as possible from the developer to the compiler.

 sdbus-c++ does not cover the entire sd-bus API, but provides tools for implementing the most common functionality - RPC method calls, signals and properties.
 There is room for additions and improvements, as needed and when needed.